The E-Discovery Field Guide

 “[i]f it turns out . . . that the amount of actual damages in this case is modest in relation to the costs spent on the litigation, that would be a highly regrettable outcome.”

-As the court’s commentary indicates, balancing the stakes of a case with the costs required for zealous litigation is a constant challenge, particularly in the types of disputes that are common in Maine.
+As the court’s commentary indicates, balancing the stakes of a case with the costs required for zealous litigation is a constant challenge, particularly in the types of disputes that are common in ME.
 Klipsh is a reminder, however, that in cases of all shapes and sizes, parties must fulfill their discovery obligations to each other and the court, and courts can and will sanction repeated and willful discovery violators when necessary—even when the amount of sanctions vastly exceeds the dollar value of the case itself.